gmc-code/PC-Microbit-Extension-backup/docs/games/press_it.rst

 The PressItGame class
 ------------------------

-| Use a class for the game object since it makes it easy to group together the game data and game functions.
+| Use a class for the game object.

 .. py:class:: PressItGame()

-    | Set up the game object to control the game, including the hidden and visited pixels.
+    | Set up the game object to control the game, including the SPEED dictionary, the LEVELUP tuple, the initial level and score.
-    | Initial x, y values for the initial pixel could be passed here as an argument.
-    | ``gamepix = TiltPixels(2,2)`` would place the initial pixel in the center of the 5 by 5 grid.
-    | There is no need to do so since the game has a constructor method to start at a random pixel.

 | The code below imports the random module and creates the game object by creating an instance of the TiltPixels class.